-As an alternative to logging in using a local username and password, you can log in to DD System Manager with a username and password from a supported SSO provider .
+Log in to DD System Manager with a username and password from a supported SSO provider.

-To log in using SSO, SSO must be enabled and the protection system must be registered with an SSO provider.
+SSO must be enabled and the protection system must be registered with an SSO provider.

-Configuring SSO authentication on page 155 describes how to enable SSO authentication and register the protection system with the SSO provider.
+Configuring SSO authentication on page 100 describes how to enable SSO authentication and register the protection system with the SSO provider.